- Universal PLS 6.150D 150W Laser Cutter, largest available on campus

 Education and Employment Background

 Prof. Gadsden completed a PhD in Mechanical Engineering at McMaster University in estimation theory and mechatronics systems.
 He then worked as a postdoctoral researcher at the Centre for Mechatronics and Hybrid Technology (Hamilton, Ontario, Canada), and as a Project Manager in the pharmaceutical industry (Apotex Inc., Toronto, Ontario).
 Before joining the University of Guelph in 2016, Gadsden was an Assistant Professor in the Department of Mechanical Engineering at the University of Maryland, Baltimore County, where he worked with NASA, the US Army Research Laboratory, US Department of Agriculture, National Institute of Standards and Technology, and the Maryland Department of the Environment.
+In January 2022, Gadsden joined McMaster University as an Associate Professor in the Department of Mechanical Engineering, he remains an Adjunct Professor in the School of Engineering at the University of Guelph.

 Gadsden’s research includes a broad consideration of state and parameter estimation strategies, artificial intelligence, variable structure theory, control theory, fault detection and diagnosis, and cognitive systems.
 Members of the Gadsden’s Intelligent Control and Estimation (ICE) Laboratory are actively working in aerospace and space systems, agriculture, autonomous systems, chemical formulations, data science, green technology, and mechatronics and robotics.
 Gadsden’s current research interests are in three main areas: